Vafa-Witten invariants from exceptional collections: Introduction

 Given that $\Omega(\vec N,\vec\zeta)=0$ vanishes for $\vec\zeta=\vec\zetastar$, its value in other chambers can in principle be computed by following its value across all walls of marginal stability.
 In practice, it is much easier to apply the flow tree formula proposed in \cite{Alexandrov:2018iao} (extending earlier works \cite{Denef:2000nb,Denef:2001xn,Denef:2007vg, Manschot:2010nc,Manschot:2010xp}), which expresses $\Omega(\vec N,\vec\zeta)$ in terms as a sum of product of attractor indices $\Omstar(\vec N_j)$ for all possible decompositions $\vec N=\sum_j \vec N_j$.
-Although this formula is cumbersome to apply by hand, it is easily implemented on a computer, and is part of the Mathematica package {\tt CoulombHiggs.m} originally released along with \cite{Manschot:2013sya}\footnote{The latest version is publicly available at {\tt http://www.lpthe.jussieu.fr/$\sim$\,pioline/computing.html}}.
+Although this formula is cumbersome to apply by hand, it is easily implemented on a computer, and is part of the Mathematica package {\tt CoulombHiggs.m} originally released along with \cite{Manschot:2013sya}\footnote{The latest version is publicly available at {\tt https://github.com/bpioline/CoulombHiggs}}.
 Alternatively, one may use the Coulomb branch formula (see \cite{Manschot:2014fua} for a concise review), implemented in the same package, to compute $c_{\gamma,J}$ from the single-centered indices.
 This gives an algorithmic way of computing the VW invariants $c_{\gamma,J}$ for any Chern class $\gamma=[N;\mu;n]$ and any polarization $J$.

 In this work we shall demonstrate on a large set of examples that this algorithm indeed gives a practical way of computing Vafa-Witten invariants for Fano and weak Fano surfaces, at least for low rank $N$ and instanton number $n$.
 Our examples include the projective plane $\IP^2$, Hirzebruch surfaces $\IF_m$ with $m\leq 2$, del Pezzo surfaces $dP_k$ with $k\leq 8$ as well as toric almost Fano surfaces.
 For each of these examples, we consider one (or several) strong exceptional collection, spell out the dictionary between the Chern vector $\gamma$ and the dimension vector $\vec N$, identify the stability condition $\vec\zeta^c$ relevant for the canonical polarization $J\propto c_1(S)$ (and for other polarizations in selected cases), and compute the quiver index $\Omega_c(\vec N):=\Omega(\vec N,\vec \zeta^c)$ for dimension vectors of moderate\footnote{Results for $h\leq 7$ are computable using {\tt CoulombHiggs.m} on a garden variety laptop in less than a minute; $h=9$ typically takes a few hours.} height $h(\vec N):=\sum_i N_i$.
 In all cases, we find agreement with results for VW indices obtained by combining blow-up and wall-crossing formulae.
 This provides a striking validation of our method, and opens up several directions for future research (see \S\ref{sec_discuss}).